najuna-brian/medipact/docs/archive/DEMO_SCRIPT.md

 **Visual**: Show `anonymized_data.csv` file

 **Narration**:
 > "Let's verify the anonymization worked.
-Notice how all PII is gone - no names, no IDs, no addresses.
+Notice how all PII is gone - no names, no IDs, no addresses, no phone numbers.
 But the medical data is preserved - lab tests, results, dates.
-Each patient now has an anonymous ID like PID-001, PID-002."
+Each patient now has an anonymous ID like PID-001, PID-002.
+Demographics are generalized - age ranges instead of exact dates of birth, country-level location only."

 **Actions**:
-1. Open `adapter/data/anonymized_data.csv`
+1. Open `backend/adapter/data/anonymized_data.csv`
-2. Show headers (no PII fields)
+2. Show headers (no PII fields like Patient Name, Patient ID, Phone Number, Email, Address)
-3. Show anonymous PIDs
+3. Show anonymous PIDs (PID-001, PID-002, etc.)
-4. Show preserved medical data
+4. Show preserved medical data (Lab Test, Result, Test Date)
+5. Show generalized demographics (Age Range, Country)

 ---